-Although we’re often more aware of layering on the sunscreen in the summer, when the days are longer, temperatures rise, and we spend weekends at the beach, it’s important to remember that sunblock is actually a year-round necessity.
-Jennifer Stein, a dermatologist at NYU Langone Health, says everyone should generally look for sunscreens with broad-spectrum coverage (which protects against UVB rays that cause burning and UVA rays that cause lasting damage) and an SPF of 30 or higher — but she notes that a high SPF doesn’t mean you can go hours without reapplying.
+Despite the fact that many of us are spending time indoors, or in direct sunlight for short periods of time, it’s important to remember that sunblock is actually a year-round, nonnegotiable necessity.
+Jennifer Stein, a dermatologist at NYU Langone Health, says everyone should generally look for sunscreens with broad-spectrum coverage (which protects against UVB rays that cause burning and UVA rays that cause lasting damage) and an SPF of 30 or higher, and she notes that a high SPF doesn’t mean you can go hours without reapplying.
 You should always reapply sunscreen after every two hours in the sun, Stein says, even if you don’t burn easily.
 And when you’re shopping for sunscreen for your face, you’ll also want to be conscious of ingredients that address specific concerns like fine lines or acne.

 Best overall sunscreen